juhp/dl-fedora/README.md

 `dl-fedora rawhide` : downloads the latest Fedora Rawhide Workstation Live iso

-`dl-fedora 42 silverblue` : downloads the Fedora Silverblue iso
+`dl-fedora 43 silverblue` : downloads the Fedora Silverblue iso

 `dl-fedora respin kde` : downloads the latest KDE Live respin

-`dl-fedora 41 --list` : list editions for version
+`dl-fedora 42 --list` : list editions for version

-`dl-fedora 42 kde workstation` : download both KDE and Workstation editions
+`dl-fedora 43 kde workstation` : download both KDE and Workstation editions

-`dl-fedora 41 server --arch aarch64` : will download the Server iso for armv8
+`dl-fedora 42 server --arch aarch64` : will download the Server iso for armv8

-`dl-fedora --run 42` : will download Fedora Workstation and boot the Live image with qemu-kvm.
+`dl-fedora --run 43` : will download Fedora Workstation and boot the Live image with qemu-kvm.
+(Set `DLFEDORA_QEMU` or `--qemu` to specify a command or script to run instead of the default "qemu-kvm")

 `dl-fedora --check respin` : checks if there is a newer respin iso image available.